Skip to main content

 • During construction, Ames Lake-Carnation Road NE, between W. Snoqualmie Valley Road NE and NE 52nd Street, will be closed to all vehicles, bicycles, and pedestrians at the bridge location.

 • There will be no posted detour as there are many alternate routes available in the area.
-All traffic, including emergency vehicles and school buses, must use an alternate route for the entire eight-month-long construction period.
+All traffic, including emergency vehicles and school buses, must use an alternate route for the entire nine-month-long construction period.
 The project team will notify Google Maps of the closure.

 Fall 2024 thru winter 2025: